 - The AIS transceiver must be fitted in a location where it is at least 0.5m (1ft 8ins) from a compass or any magnetic device. - There should be adequate space around the AIS transceiver for routing of cables.
-See Figure 30. for details of the AIS transceiver dimensions. - The ambient temperature around the AIS transceiver should be maintained between -15°C and +55°C (5°F to 131°F).
-Ensure adequate ventilation is present when panel mounting the AIS transceiver. - It is recommended that the AIS transceiver be installed in a 'below decks' environment protected from the weather. - The AIS transceiver is supplied with four self tapping screws for attachment of the AIS transceiver to a suitable surface using the supplied bracket.
+See Figure 29. for details of the AIS transceiver dimensions. - The ambient temperature around the AIS transceiver should be maintained between -25°C and +55°C (5°F to 131°F).
+Ensure adequate ventilation is present when panel mounting the AIS transceiver. - The AIS transceiver is supplied with four self tapping screws for attachment of the AIS transceiver to a suitable surface using the supplied bracket.
 Please refer to Figure 5. for guidance. - The AIS transceiver can be panel mounted using the four self tapping screws provided.
 Please refer to Figure 6. for guidance.
 Access behind the panel is required when using this mounting option. - The AIS transceiver should be mounted in a location where the display is visible to the user at the position from which the vessel is normally operated.